SteppingHat/smsglobal-go/README.md

 ### TODO list
-[ ] Reformat the code against industry coding standards [ ] Document all methods as per industry standards and generate doc [ ] Write how to use instructions
+[ ] Document all methods as per go coding standards and generate godoc

+[ ] Write how to use instructions